Muhammad Amin Bughra: Life

 In 1948, Bughra's wife Amina was elected to the Legislative Yuan.
 In December the same year he was appointed by Chiang Kai-shek as vice-chairman of the Sinkiang Government, led by Burhan Shahidi.
 He declared an alliance with the Chinese nationalists (Kuomintang) in order to gain autonomy for the Turkic people, under formal protection of the Republic of China and necessity of quelling all communist forces in Sinkiang, including the Soviet backed Second East Turkestan Republic.

-There were 3 Effendis, (Üch Äpändi) (ئۈچ ئەپەندى) Aisa Alptekin, Memtimin Bughra (Muhammad Amin Bughra) and Masud Sabri.
+There were 3 Effendis (Üch Äpändi; ئۈچ ئەپەندى): Aisa Alptekin, Muhammad Amin and Masud Sabri.
 The Second East Turkestan Republic attacked them as Kuomintang "puppets".

 Exile

-Upon the approach of the Chinese People's Liberation Army to Sinkiang in September, 1949, Muhammad Amin Bughra fled to India, then to Turkey, where he joined another exiled Uyghur leader, Isa Yusuf Alptekin.
+Upon the approach of the Chinese People's Liberation Army to Sinkiang in September 1949, Muhammad Amin fled to India, then to Turkey, where he joined another exiled Uyghur leader, Isa Yusuf Alptekin.

-In 1954, Muhammad Amin Bughra and Isa Yusuf Alptekin went to Taiwan to try to persuade the Kuomintang government of the Republic of China of dropping its claims to Xinjiang.
+In 1954, Muhammad Amin and Isa Yusuf Alptekin went to Taiwan to try to persuade the Kuomintang government of the Republic of China of dropping its claims to Xinjiang.
 Their demand was rejected and Taiwan affirmed that it claimed Xinjiang as "an integral part of China".

-Muhammad Amin Bughra died in exile in Turkey in 1965.
+Muhammad Amin died in exile in Turkey in 1965.

-Legacy

-The Turkistan Islamic Party mentioned Muhammad Amin Bughra in issue 1 of its magazine, Islamic Turkistan, in an article about the region's history.